intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0005_stream_of_consciousness.md

-In this tutorial we use dataflow as class to build Input, Redundancy, Lock, Operation, and Operation Implementation Networks which interact with ActiveMQ and Redis.
+In this tutorial we use dataflow as class to build Input, Redundancy, Lock, Operation, and Operation Implementation Networks which interact with webhook endpoints.
 These will enable us to overlay them on Alice's process local memory resident implementations to facilitate a shared stream of consciousness.